 MODERN WAR DOGS

-From Scout dogs to Navy SEAL paratroopers, military "war dogs" serve democracy around the world.
+From U.S. Army Scout dogs to canine Navy SEAL paratroopers, the dog that got Osama Bin Laden, and how K-9 Corps military dogs serve democracy around the world.

 The German Shepherd in action here is a larger, heavier breed most often used for ground offensives.
 The German Shepherd was made famous by Rin Tin Tin but is generally used as depicted in this training exercise in Afghanistan.

 The U.S. military currently has about 2,800 active-duty dogs deployed around the world, with roughly 600 in Afghanistan and Iraq.

 When the President went to Fort Campbell KY to commend the SEAL team that captured Osama bin Laden, the only individual the public learned about was Cairo.
-When Cairo and his handler bailed out of a helicopter, six strong feet hit the ground a'running.
+When Cairo and his handler bailed out of a helicopter, six strong feet hit the ground a'runnin.

 Show breeders will immediately spot Cairo as a Belgian Malinois, a breed increasingly favored for Search and Rescue, Airport Security, and by many countries, as a top military dog.
 The breed combines strength with agility with keen senses and a highly developed "working" mind in a compact 25 inch transportable package.
 The Malinois is favored for military and police work because of their moderate size, superb trainability, and overall hardiness in all types of terrain and weather conditions.